SharePoint/sp-dev-docs/docs/solution-guidance/Use-composed-looks-to-brand-SharePoint-sites.md

 The font scheme defines a large preview image and a small preview image.
 They are required only for web fonts.

+> [!NOTE]
-**Note**  You can edit the .spfont file in Notepad.
+> You can edit the .spfont file in Notepad.
 You cannot edit it in PowerPoint.

 The following is an example of an .spfont file.